 The Grouse Grind/BCMC Trail, North Vancouver

 Grouse Mountain is a famous Canadian landmark and a mountain peak located close to Downtown Vancouver.
 The trail up the mountain is called the Grouse Grind and is a popular activity in the city.

-The hike is a rather challenging trek uphill and takes about 1 to 2 hours to complete.
-It covers 2.9 km one-way and has an elevation gain of 853 m.
+The hike is a rather challenging trek uphill and takes about one to two hours to complete.
+It covers 2.9 kilometres one-way and has an elevation gain of 853 metres.

 The BCMC trail is an alternative hiking trail up the mountain, with some hikers taking the Grouse Grind up and descending on the BCMC afterwards.

 It is, however, a steep, narrow, and challenging descent.
 You can also take the Gondola back down the mountain at an additional cost.

 There are many restaurants, easy hiking trails, and other entertainment once at the top of Grouse Mountain.
 In winter, the mountain is a very popular skiing and snowboarding destination.
 Grouse is also a great full-day date idea in Vancouver!